-Let’s list out the immediate concerns of the Chennai flood victims and then go back and see what they could have done or rather need to do in relation of prepping for a similar flooding in the coming years.
+Let’s list out the immediate concerns of the Chennai flood victims and then go back and see what they could have done or rather need to do in the relation of prepping for similar flooding in the coming years.

 1. Lack of Shelter

-If there is risk of flooding, the first rule of risk management recommends risk avoidance and if not possible, at least some sense of risk mitigation.
+If there is a risk of flooding, the first rule of risk management recommends risk avoidance and if not possible, at least some sense of risk mitigation.
 If possible, ensure the house is sitting on high grounds (not necessarily be on top of hills) or at least the foundation is higher than the rest.

 2. Lack of Food & Drinking Water

 With most shops flooded, no running water and access roads blocked, many have to make do with whatever food they managed to salvage.

 Interestingly there was a piece in the news where the flood victims had no water to drink but alcohol selling shops up and running and having a booming business.
 In times of dire, it was astounding to know that alcohol is readily available than drinking water which means the liquor sellers were far more efficient than the state government.

 To make things worse, shops that had food and water for sale, started selling them for an exorbitant price.